hiosryk/HTML/README.md

-# HTML
+# WEB
-HTML learn in kitri
+WEB learn in kitri